 This is why I own the copyright to all of the work I produce.
 When you book a commercial photography shoot with me, we will agree an arrangement for the extent that you will be able to reproduce the work I complete for you.

-Yes, I work with a wide range of advertising agencies who need a professional photography to work on a particular brief or project.
-If you are looking for an experience photographer to work with your agency please contact me to discuss your needs.
+Yes, I work with a wide range of advertising agencies who need a professional photographer to work on a particular brief or project.
+If you are looking for an experienced photographer to work with your agency please contact me to discuss your needs.

-If the worst happens and I am too ill or injured to conduct a commercial photography shoot and I am therefore unable to provide the services we have agreed, I will do my best to arrange for the shoot to go ahead.
+If the worst happens and I am too ill or injured to conduct a commercial photography shoot and I am therefore unable to provide the services we have agreed, I will do my best to arrange for another photographer to cover the shoot (at your agreement) or we can arrange an alternative date. .
 If I am unable to do so, I will refund all payments I have received and cancel the shoot.

-Don't worry!
 Most people aren't used to being in front of the camera and therefore feel awkward.
 This is completely normal and unless my clients are professional models or actors, I don't expect them to feel natural in front of a camera.
 It's my job to make you feel as comfortable as possible!
-I always take the time to get to know my clients and their needs to figure how to get the right emotion from them that truly show off themselves.
-I only capture those perfect moments, so there will be no awkward photographs.
+I will make sure your hair, make up and clothing are as they should be and I will give you lots of direction.

 Claire Wood Photography :: fabulous editorial, corporate, commercial and education photography services.
 Based in Huddersfield and serving the Yorkshire, Greater Manchester and Lancashire areas of the UK.